Sikh temple gunman was ex-soldier linked to racist group

 At a news conference on Monday, Amardeep Kaleka said his father, Satwant Singh Kaleka, the temple president who was killed, represented the American Dream.

-"He came over with $100 in his pocket," the son said.
-"He worked his behind off, 18 hours a day in some of the worst neighborhoods ...
+"He came over with $100 (64.14 pounds) in his pocket," the son said.
+"He worked his behind off, 18 hours a day in some of the worst neighbourhoods ...
 He became a very successful businessman."

 Amardeep Singh, program director of the Sikh Coalition, said Sikhs had become "collateral damage" in a 24-hour news machine that uses dark-skinned, bearded, turbaned men as visual shorthand for terrorists.

-(Additional reporting by David Ingram, Missy Ryan and Phillip Stewart in Washington, Colleen Jenkins in North Carolina, Edith Honan in New York and David Bailey in Minneapolis; Writing by Ian Simpson and Claudia Parsons; Editing by Cynthia Osterman and Anthony Boadle)
+(Additional reporting by David Ingram, Missy Ryan and Phillip Stewart in Washington, Colleen Jenkins in North Carolina, Edith Honan in New York and David Bailey in Minneapolis; Writing by Ian Simpson, Claudia Parsons and Greg McCune; Editing by Cynthia Osterman and Anthony Boadle)